How to practice music and memorize music

 The musical challenge

 Musicians are 'small muscle' athletes.
-Learning a new instrument or a new song involves physical skill training, just like learning the skills of a sport.
+Learning a new instrument or a new song involves physical training, just like learning the skills of a sport like skiing, boarding or swimming.

 Imagine the practice routine of Olympic divers.
 There are hundreds of repetitions of every aspect of the dive: learning flips and twists, first independently, then learning to combine them.
 And finally, once the dive is perfected, to ensure consistency and reliability, they practice the perfected dive again and again, hundreds, even thousands of times.
 The same thing happens in the ballet studio or martial arts dojo.